 A major building programme was undertaken in 2008 that saw outdated 1970s accommodation being refurbished and new build added to enhance provision.
 These works resulted in a total transformation of the school.
 Further building work was completed in September 2018 to provide increased accommodation.

-The school follows the EYFS curriculum for Foundation Stage pupils and The National Curriculum for Key Stages 1 – 4.
-Year 10 and 11 pupils work towards accreditation in Functional Skills in English, Maths and IT in addition to their ASDAN qualifications (Bronze, Silver and Gold awards, Personal and Social Development).
+The school follows the EYFS curriculum for Foundation Stage pupils and National Curriculum subjects for Key Stages 1 – 4.
+Year 10 and 11 pupils work towards accreditation in Functional Skills in English, Maths in addition to their ASDAN qualifications (Bronze, Silver and Gold awards).
 At Key Stage 5, the school follows the National Open College Network ‘Pathways to Adulthood Programme’.
 We have recently introduced te Duke of Edinburgh Award into the Key Stage 5 curriculum.
 Students from the Student Centre also attend a weekly PE session run by sixth form students and teachers at the local Secondary School.
 Students are enabled to participate in regular work experience opportunities in addition to Enterprise initiatives and Horticulture.

 At the end of Year 11, it is appropriate for some pupils to go on to access Further Education; others will join Fitzwaryn’s Student Centre (sixth form) and have the opportunity to stay until they are 19.
 The school prides itself on the diverse and individual curriculum offer.